ninjadynamics/ninjapad/README.md

 Add the folder '**ninjapad**' to your project root
 Configure NinjaPad by editing the file '**ninjapad/config/settings.js**'
 Use the '**index.html**' example file for reference on how to integrate NinjaPad with your existing project
-If you're using NinjaPad to showcase your indie game, I'd recommend you setting the '**SINGLE_ROM = true**' in the config file.
+If you're using NinjaPad to showcase your indie game, I'd recommend you setting '**SINGLE_ROM = true**' in the config file.

 ## Dependencies
 - jQuery